What Do Web Administrator Do?

 - Web Site Administrator

-In the United States, there were 287,200 jobs for Web Administrator in 2016.
+In 2016, there was an estimated number of 287,200 jobs in the United States for Web Administrator.
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 26,600 new jobs for Web Administrator by 2026.
-Due to new job openings and attrition, there will be an average of 22,400 job openings in this field each year.
+There will be an estimated 22,400 positions for Web Administrator per year.

 The states with the most job growth for Web Administrator are Washington, Utah, and Nevada.
 Watch out if you plan on working in Alaska, Maryland, or Mississippi.
 These states have the worst job growth for this type of profession.